 After submission of your application package, applicants will receive a "submission receipt" email generated by Grants.gov.
 Grants.gov will then generate a second e-mail message to applicants which will either validate or reject their submitted application package.
-A third and final e-mail message is generated once the applicant's application package has passed validation and the grantor agency has confirmed receipt of the application.
+A third and final e-mail message is generated once the applicant's application a.
+If the status states "rejected," be sure to save time stamped, documented rejection notices, and do #2a or #2b